bmeyers202/Language-Parser/README.md

     Makefile also cleans the lex.yy.c file, the y.tab.c file, and the y.tab.h file in addition to the required exp.

 #### Known Deficiencies and Bugs:
-**Known Bugs and Deficiencies**
     * N/A

 #### Lessons Learned:
     * It can be time consuming to learn new programs (flex and bison)
     * If your not sure, always ask for clarification from the professor
     * There's many great resouces out there to help solve whatever problem you encounter
     * Starting programs well before the deadline is very helpful as it allows time for questions
     * Test program with all types of inputs
 <!-----------------------------------------[ EOF: README.md ]--------------------------------->